 But remember, it’s not just about the speed, but how accurate and helpful the response is.
 If the customer needs to reach out to you again for a better answer, then the solution wasn't speedy at all.

 Look at each technology to see if it makes it easier for customers to shop or get a question answered.
-By shortening wait times, reducing repeat contacts and transfers, and providing self-service options, less customer effort is required.
+Less customer effort is required by shortening wait times and reducing repeat contacts and transfers.
 As an example, rather than having a customer wait on the phone to reach an agent, offer an online chat option.